 2012 and Adam once again returned as a writer and director for an episode of CSI Miami's final season which again was a huge success with viewers.
 2012 proved to be a productive year for Adam as he appeared as male stripper "Tito" in Steven Soderbergh's motion picture "Magic Mike".
 This was Adam's most successful theatrical role to date and his first ever international cinematic release.
 In July 2012, Adam was nominated for his first Teen Choice Award for Choice TV Actor.
 Of course, he walked away with the win at the fan nominated ceremony!

 2013 saw Adam take on a new comedic role in Fox's The Goodwin Games, and in 2014 he was once again a full time series actor with CBS legal drama Reckless.
 But the proudest moment for Adam was undoubtedly becoming a father to the beautiful Frankie Elle Rodriguez in 2014.
 2015 saw a reprising role in NBC's Night Shift plus returning to the big screen with the sequel to Magic Mike, Magic Mike XXL.
-The big news of 2015 is Adam's new role alongside former co-star Taraji Henson in the smash hit Empire with a guest story arc on Jane the Virgin and a directorial episode of CBS series "Scorpion".
+The big news of 2015 was Adam's new role alongside former co-star Taraji Henson in the smash hit Empire with a guest story arc on Jane the Virgin and a directorial episode of CBS series "Scorpion".